 Why you should think twice before following your intuition when raising your child

 Let’s just imagine that you have been raised by controlling or helicopter parents.
 If you have been raised by controlling parents there is the risk that you repeat what they did.
 Controlling or overprotective parents do not want to harm their children, but they hinder their children to acquire skills for mastering life successfully.
 Their behavior, the words they said harmed your self-esteem and your autonomy.
 As an adult, you might have intimicy issues, having troubles in expressing your emotions and needs or face any other difficulties.
 If you repeat what you naturally learned from your parents in term of parenting, possibilities are high that you will harm your child’s capacity to be happy, healthy and succesful life.
 The good news is : It is not too late.
 You can learn the skills to raise happy, healthy & successful children.
 It is important for you and your child that you reflect your parent’s and your own behavior if you want your child to be happy, healthy & succesful in life.
 And you can.
 There are simple and effective tools that are fun and that help you to teach your child skills to become happy, healthy & succesful in life.
 And it will make your life easier, too.

-In my training “how to raise happy, healthy & succesful highly sensitive and creative children” you pick up powerful tools to adopt a parenting style that will build a solid foundation for your children to be happy, healthy & successful in life.
+In my practical guide “how to raise happy, healthy & succesful highly sensitive and creative children” you pick up powerful tools to adopt a parenting style that will build a solid foundation for your children to be happy, healthy & successful in life.
 You will get them delivered in a well-structured and in an easy memorable way.
 You learn how to better know yourself and your child, become yourself an even better person, transform harmful behaviour and reduce the risk of raising unhappy and unsuccessful children.
 Get more information and instant access here.